Vegetables (song): Artwork

 Artist Frank Holmes, who designed the Smile cover artwork, created an illustration that was inspired by the song's lyrics, "The Elements" / "My Vega-Tables".
 Along with several other drawings, they were planned to be included within a booklet packaged with the Smile LP.
 In 2005, Holmes shared a background summary of his design choices:

-Smile sessions
+Smile recording history

-Overview
+October 1966 – January 1967 sessions

+The Beach Boys recorded the most rudimentary version of "Vegetables", a demo with different lyrics and a different vocal arrangement, on or around October 17, 1966.
+Band archivist Craig Slowinski suggests that the session may have taken place on this day, however the exact date is unknown.
+This demo contained the unused "cornucopia" verse.